shopgate/cart-integration-shopware6/README.md

 ## Compile frontend

-This shopware 6 command will compile the JavaScript of frontend and backend:
+This Shopware 6 command will compile the JavaScript of frontend and backend (optional):

 ```shell
 cd [shopware6 root folder]